anpham6/android-docs/source/settings/interface.rst

     broadcastSecurePort: 3443
   };

-.. note:: These optional settings are not available in the :doc:`vdom` framework.
+.. note:: These settings are not available in the :doc:`vdom` framework.